harishprasathvg/naan_muthalvan_generative_ai/README.md

 <img src="Visualization/7.png"> <br>
 <br><br>
 * The Generator successfully learned to capture main structures in satellite imagery such as roads, buildings, forests, rivers, seas, etc, map those structures to an encoded vector, and then map the encoded vector back to a full image with map representation.

-# Other applications
-* Pix2Pix GAN framework is a common framework for any image translation task.
-The algorithm I implemented above was trained specifically to translate Satellite Imagery to Map image.
-If you have access to other image translation dataset, you only need to retrain the model to have another Generator which translate other types of image.
-Some examples are Photos to Drawings, Drawings to Photos, B&W images to Colored Images, Photos to Cartoon, Photos to Anime, etc.